 Also at the meeting, Mr. Randy Hart was our guest speaker (hired by the Fire and Police Unions).
 He spoke and answered questions about our health care plan that will be changing January 1, 2021.
 This new plan with Aetna will replace Care First and Silver Script.
 Please see Mike May’s article on Page 2 & 3.

 Lastly at the meeting, nominations were made for the next two years for our Board of Directors, and at the November meeting were elected with no opposition.

 1st VP: Richard Nevin

 2nd VP: Patrick Youells

-(Trustees Barry Powell and Ken Dickstein, and Board of Governors Robert Haukdal and Dan Fickus are not currently up for reelection.)
+Trustees Barry Powell and Ken Dickstein, and Board of Governors Bob Haukdal and Dan Fickus were not up for reelection this year.

 Thank you for having confidence in us for two more years.

 * I’m sure many of you have heard by now that Mayor Jack Young vetoed Councilman Ryan Dorsey’s bill that would rename a city monument dedicated to explorer Christopher Columbus to instead honor victims of police violence.
 The bill would have placed this memorial close to another memorial honoring officers who died in the line of duty.
 This was distressing to many active officers, retired officers, family members of officers lost in the line of duty, and even concerned citizens.
 Many, including myself, wrote letters to Mayor Young and the entire City Council in protest of this bill.